 It is extremely important however that families with children eligible for a free school meal based on household income under the existing system continue to apply for this entitlement.
 This is because the pupil premium payment received by school of £1,320 per eligible pupil is calculated based on the number of pupils in receipt of a free school meal.
 The pupil premium forms a vital part of school funding and is spent directly on resources to benefit pupils.
 Please see the pupil premium page for further details on how this money has been spent in previous years.

 The governing body and senior school management have therefore decided that, upon confirmation of a successful free school meals application, the following uniform will be issued (terms and conditions apply) free of charge for Reception Class and key Stage One pupils:

 - Reception Class – free first uniform (joggers, polo shirt & sweatshirt)

-- Year 1 & Year 2 – two free jumpers or cardigans (the school office will keep a record of free uniform issued therefore if you only wish to have one jumper or cardigan at a time, you can claim the other at a later date)
+- Year 1 & Year 2 – two free jumpers or cardigans (the school office will keep a record of free uniform issued therefore if you only wish to have one jumper or cardigan at that time, you can claim the other at a later date)

 In addition, pupils in receipt of a free school meal can attend our school run breakfast club from 7.50am each day free of charge (subject to availability) – please see details on Wrap Around Care page.

 As a school we have in place a healthy lunch box policy following recommendations from the government for schools and parents to adopt the 2 x 100 calorie snack for children and lowering sugar content approach which fits with our lunch box guidance of crisps OR a biscuit/chocolate covered biscuit not both.
 When providing your child with snacks and/or packed lunches, we are a nut free school.
 If your child brings an item containing nuts to school, we will return with your child at the end of the school day.